 My Case of the Yips

 Many years ago, when I was just learning the game, I was traveling in Florida and found some indoor open play.

-I didn’t typically play indoors.
 I decided to jump right into playing without warming up.

 I went to serve this weird orange indoor ball and launched it straight at the older player at the net.
 I was mortified.
 I apologized profusely.

-I didn’t know how I could have “Nasty Nelsoned” the guy; they didn’t believe it was an accident.
+I didn't know how I could have "Nasty Nelsoned" the guy; they didn't believe it was an accident.
+My serve was gone for two weeks.

-How to Conquer the Yips
+How to Conquer the Pickleball Serve Yips

 Develop a Backup Serve

+Before we work through the pickleball serve yips, we need a relatively simple backup serve that does not use the same kinetic chain as your primary serve.
 Though I stress having a backup serve, this is also how some players get stuck with their backup serve as their only serve.
 So proceed with caution.

 The slice serve or screwball is consistently repeatable as a backup serve.
 Most of your weight is on the front leg, and the wrist is locked at impact.
 It doesn't have that many moving pieces.